 How are your kids picking it up?
-Monkey see, monkey do: you take your kids shopping, give in to the temptation of an unexpected sale and blow your budget out of the water.
-When they see you spending without seeing the decision making process behind those purchases, it’s easy for kids to think budgeting and being conscious of your money just isn’t that important.
+Monkey see monkey does: you take your kids shopping, give in to the temptation of an unexpected sale and blow your budget out of the water.
+When they see you spending without seeing the decision-making process behind those purchases, it’s easy for kids to think budgeting and being conscious of your money just isn’t that important.

 How to break it: First things first, you’ll need to set yourself a budget.
 Then, it’s your job to not only stick to it, but also explain to your kids how your budget is set out, what your plan is to stay within the limits you’ve set, and what happens if you don’t.
 You can even help them design a budget to make the most of their pocket money!